Measurement of the $CP$ asymmetry in $D^0\to\pi^+\pi^-\pi^0$ decays at Belle II: Candidate reconstruction and selection criteria

 \subsection{\DzToKpiRS control samples}

 We select charged pion and kaon candidates with the same polar angle and impact parameter criteria as those used to select pions in the signal sample.

 We form \Dz candidates by combining one kaon candidate with one opposite-charge pion candidate.
-For these kaons and pions, we require an \ac{NNPID} output greater than \(0.8\) to suppress \Dz candidates with the \kaon and \(\pi\) each misidentified as the other, to which we assign the incorrect flavor.
+For these kaons and pions, we require a NNPID output greater than \(0.8\) to suppress \Dz candidates with the \kaon and \(\pi\) each misidentified as the other, to which we assign the incorrect flavor.
 This selection is over \(80\%\) efficient and has a misidentification rate below \(2\%\).
 Additionally, we require the \kaon and \(\pi\) transverse momenta to be greater than \(150\mevc\), the \(\cos\theta\) of the \(\pi\) to be greater than \(-0.6\), and the \(\cos\theta\) of the \kaon to be greater than \(-0.75\).
 These criteria exclude regions of the phase space where the kinematic weighting procedure (described in \autoref{sec:weights}) has poor performance.
-The lower performance arises from lower average track momentum due to the forward boost of the collision \ac{CM}, and the lack of particle identification detectors for \(\theta>120\degrees\).
+The lower performance arises from lower average track momentum due to the forward boost of the collision c.m., and the lack of particle identification detectors for \(\theta>120\degrees\).

-We require the \Dz candidate invariant mass to be between \(1.8\gevcc\) and \(1.92\gevcc\), and the \Dz \ac{CM} momentum to be greater than \(1.06\) times the maximum kinematically allowed value for a \Dz meson produced in the decay of a \B meson.
+We require the \Dz candidate invariant mass to be between \(1.8\) and \(1.92\gevcc\) and the \Dz c.m.\ momentum to be greater than \(1.06\) times the maximum kinematically allowed value for a \Dz meson produced in the decay of a \B meson.

 We use the same selection criteria for \Dz candidates for both the tagged and untagged control samples.
 This ensures we have the same reconstruction-induced asymmetries in both samples.

 To select the untagged sample, we perform a vertex-and-kinematic fit \cite{treefit} on the \Dz candidates and keep only candidates with a fit probability greater than \(10^{-3}\).
 In events with multiple candidates (about \(10\%\)), we select one candidate randomly.